Object-Aware Cropping for Self-Supervised Learning: Analysis of Self-Supervised Learning methods on the OpenImages Dataset

 \section{Analysis of Self-Supervised Learning methods on the OpenImages Dataset}

-In this section, we first identify some limitations of state-of-the-art SSL methods such as MoCo-v2 \citep{he2019momentum,chen2020improved}, SwAV \citep{NEURIPS2020_70feb62b} and BYOL \citep{grill2020bootstrap} on non-iconic datasets.
-These methods have nearly closed the performance gap with supervised learning methods when pre-trained and linear probed on ImageNet \citep{imagenet_cvpr09}.
-However, the performance of these methods on non-iconic datasets (where images contain multiple small objects) has not been extensively studied.
-OpenImages \citep{kuznetsova2020open} is such a dataset, with images of complex scenes and several objects (containing, on average, $8$ annotated objects per image).
+In this section, we first identify some limitations of state-of-the-art SSL methods such as MoCo-v2 \cite{he2019momentum,chen2020improved}, SwAV \cite{NEURIPS2020_70feb62b} and BYOL \cite{grill2020bootstrap} when pretraining on the OpenImages dataset.
+These methods have nearly closed the performance gap with supervised learning methods when pre-trained and linear probed on ImageNet \cite{imagenet_cvpr09}.
+However, the performance of these methods on OpenImages dataset (where images contain multiple small objects) has not been extensively studied.
+OpenImages \cite{kuznetsova2020open} encompasses images of complex scenes and several objects (containing, on average, $8$ annotated objects per image).
 It consists of a total of $9.1$ million images.
-To perform controlled experiments on the effectiveness of cropping on SSL method performance, we construct a subset of the OpenImages dataset.
-We sample images that have labelled bounding boxes to enable comparisons with fully supervised learning.
+To perform controlled experiments on the effectiveness of cropping on SSL method performance, we construct a subset of the OpenImages dataset called \textbf{OHMS} \textbf{O}penimages \textbf{H}ard \textbf{M}ulti-object \textbf{S}ubset.
+We construct the dataset as follows: We sample images that have labelled bounding boxes to enable comparisons with fully supervised learning.
 Secondly, we sample images with objects from at least $2$ distinct classes to create a dataset that better reflects real-world uncurated data.
 Finally, we only consider class categories with at least 900 images to mitigate effects of imbalanced class distribution.
 After this processing, we have $212,753$ images present across $208$ classes and approximately $12$ objects per image on average.
-We provide further details in the supplementary Sec \ref{sec:details_openimages}.
-For convenience, we still refer to this dataset as OpenImages through this paper.